Rodney McMullen

-William Rodney McMullen (born 1961) is an American businessman who has been the CEO of Kroger, the third-largest general retailer in the US, since January 1, 2014.
+William Rodney McMullen (born 1961) is an American businessman who was the chief executive officer (CEO) of Kroger, the third-largest general retailer in the United States, from 2014 until 2025.
+In March 2025, McMullen resigned abruptly after an investigation found his personal conduct did not align with Kroger's business ethics.

 Early life

 McMullen was born in Pineville, Kentucky on his family-owned farm, and was the first of his family to receive a college education.
 He has a bachelor's and a master's degree in accounting, both from the University of Kentucky.

 Career

-In 1978, McMullen began working part-time as a stock clerk in his local Kroger grocery store, while a university student.
+In 1978, McMullen began working part-time as a stock clerk at a Kroger grocery store in Lexington, Kentucky, while a university student.
 His work included price tagging items, bagging groceries, receiving product, and running the register.

-In 1982, McMullen moved to Charlotte.
-From there, he became a financial analyst in the corporate headquarters.
-At the age of 34, McMullen became chief financial officer.
-McMullen was key in the merger with Fred Meyer, Inc. in 1999.
-In 2003, McMullen became vice chairman, and COO in 2009.
+In 1982, McMullen moved to Charlotte, North Carolina to work as an accounting supervisor for Kroger.
+In 1986, he became a financial analyst at Kroger's corporate headquarters in Cincinnati.

+In 1995, McMullen became chief financial officer of Kroger.
+He oversaw Kroger's acquisition of Fred Meyer, Inc. in 1999.

+In 2000, McMullen became Kroger's executive vice president of strategy, planning, and finance.
+In 2003, McMullen became vice chairman of Kroger, and then became president and chief operating officer in 2009.

 McMullen became the CEO of Kroger on January 1, 2014, succeeding David Dillon.
-McMullen received $12m compensation in FY 2018, jumping by 21% to $20.1m for FY2019 due to "a boost in stock awards tied to performance incentives".
+He was appointed as chairman of the company in 2015.
+In 2025, McMullen resigned as chairman and CEO after a board investigation found that his personal conduct was inconsistent with the grocer's "policy on business ethics."

 McMullen is a non-executive director of Cincinnati Financial.